Vaccine CEOs issue safety pledge amid Trump’s quest for pre-election approval

 The companies issued their statement as Trump has increasingly tied his reelection hopes to introduction of a vaccine before Nov.
 3. The White House said in a statement Monday that Trump has no intention of cutting corners.

-``The American people can rest assured that any approval will maintain the FDA’s gold standard for safety and testing to ensure a vaccine or therapeutic is effective,'' said White House spokesman Judd Deere, in an email. ``This false narrative that the media and now the Democratic nominee for vice president (Sen. Kamala D. Harris) are suggesting that politics is influencing approvals is not only false but is a danger to the American public.''
+“The American people can rest assured that any approval will maintain the FDA’s gold standard for safety and testing to ensure a vaccine or therapeutic is effective,” said White House spokesman Judd Deere, in an email.
+“This false narrative that the media and now the Democratic nominee for vice president (Sen. Kamala D. Harris) are suggesting that politics is influencing approvals is not only false but is a danger to the American public.”

 Vaccine manufacturers want to bolster public faith in the safety and efficacy of a vaccine to counter perceptions that the Food and Drug Administration will cave to political pressure, said Amesh Adalja, senior scholar at the Johns Hopkins University Center for Health Security.